guptapriya7171/SDESheetChallenge/README.md

 <h3>Intermediate</h3><br/>
   1. LinkedList<br/>
       - A linked list is a linear data structure, in which the elements are not stored at contiguous memory locations.
-In simple words, a linked list consists of nodes where each node contains a data field and a reference(link) to the next node in the list.
+In simple words, a linked list consists of nodes where each node contains a data field and a reference(link) to the next node in the list.<br/>
   2. Stacks<br/>
       - Stack is a linear data structure which follows a particular order in which the operations are performed.
-The order may be LIFO(Last In First Out) or FILO(First In Last Out).
+The order may be LIFO(Last In First Out) or FILO(First In Last Out).<br/>
   3. Queues<br/>
   4. Dequeue<br/>
   5. Hashing <br/>